install-it/install-it/README.md

 [Command-line Option/Argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) is to control the execution behaviour, or input data into the program. <br />
 Many installers support unattend mode or silent mode, where the software will be installed automatically without any interactions.

-driver-box provides installation parameters preset for the following common drivers:
+install-it provides installation parameters preset for the following common drivers:

 | Option         | Applicable Installer                                                                                                                                             |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |